 How To Smoke Corned Beef Brisket in Electric Smoker

-Now that you have your Electric smoker and know what type of wood chips to use, it’s time to start smoking!
-Here are the step-by-step instructions for smoking Corned Beef Brisket in an electric smoker.
+Now that you possess an Electric smoker and are aware of the ideal wood chips to utilize, it’s time to commence smoking!
+Below are the detailed procedures for smoking Corned Beef Brisket in an electric smoker.

-- Plug-in Electric smoker and set the temperature to 220 degrees F (105 degrees C).
+• Next, plug in your electric smoker and adjust the temperature to a precise 220 degrees F (105 degrees C).

-- Rinse your corned beef brisket in cold water and dry with a paper towel.
-Put it on the top rack of electric smoke.
+• Once that’s taken care of, rinse your corned beef brisket in cold water and use a paper towel to pat it dry.
+Place it delicately on the top rack of the electric smoker.

-- Close the door and let it smoke for about 1 hour per pound until it reaches an internal temperature of 195 degrees F (90 degrees C).
+• After ensuring that everything is in place, close the smoker’s door and let it smoke for approximately 1 hour per pound until it reaches an internal temperature of 195 degrees F (90 degrees C).

 How long should I smoke corned beef brisket in an Electric Smoker?